Pontianak

-Pontianak, (Note: /id/ Pontianak Malay pronunciation: [pon.ti.ˈa.naʔ]) also known as Khuntien in Teochew and Hakka, is the capital of the Indonesian province of West Kalimantan, founded first as a trading port on the island of Borneo, occupying an area of 118.21 km^{2} in the delta of the Kapuas River, at a point where it is joined by its major tributary, the Landak River.
-The city is on the equator, hence it is widely known as Kota Khatulistiwa (Equatorial City).
+Pontianak, (Note: /id/ Pontianak Malay pronunciation: [pon.ti.ˈa.naʔ]) also known as Khuntien or 坤甸 in Teochew and Hakka, is the capital of the Indonesian province of West Kalimantan, founded first as a trading port on the island of Borneo, occupying an area of 118.21 km^{2} in the delta of the Kapuas River, at a point where it is joined by its major tributary, the Landak River.
+The city is precisely on the equator, hence it is widely known as Kota Khatulistiwa (Equatorial City).
 The city center is less than 3 km south of the equator.
 Pontianak is the 23rd most populous city in Indonesia (as of 2023), and the fourth most populous city on the island of Borneo (Kalimantan) after Samarinda, Balikpapan and (Malaysia's) Kuching; it is now slightly ahead of Banjarmasin.
-It had a population of 658,685 at the 2020 Census within the city limits, with significant suburbs outside those limits.
-The official estimate as of mid-2024 was 680,852 (comprising 340,426 males and 340,426 females - a gender ratio of exactly 1:1).
+It had a population of 658,685 at the 2020 Census within the city limits, with significant suburbs outside those limits, particularly in the regencies of Kubu Raya to the east and south of the city, and Mempawah to its north.
+The official estimate as of mid-2025 was 686,019 (comprising 342,880 males and 343,139 females - a gender ratio of 1:1.000755).

 The city was founded as a small Malay fishing village at the mouth of the Kapuas River.
 It then became the seat of the Pontianak Sultanate for several centuries.
 Pontianak was then incorporated into the Dutch East Indies after an agreement between the Pontianak Sultanate and the Dutch Government.
 During the colonial era, Pontianak was the seat of the Residentie Westerafdeeling van Borneo, one of the residencies of the Dutch East Indies.